livepeer/docs/docs/quickstart.md

 ## Start Video Mining on Testnet

-You will be setting up a standalone Orchestrator with a transcoder so that you will be able to manage it, get it listed on the Orchestrator list and view it on the Livepeer Explorer.
+You will be setting up a standalone Orchestrator with a transcoder so that you will be able to manage it, make it discoverable on the network, and view it on the Livepeer Explorer.

 ### Choose your role